Positive Energy Homes

 Solar Powered Vehicles

 The sun that hits your roof can power your car.
 And a solar powered electric car can meet most or all of a family’s local, and in some cases, long distance, driving needs.
 In some communities and family situations, electric bicycles and road-worthy golf cart vehicles can be utilized for a significant portion of local transportation needs.
-With the kilowatts produced by 1 kWh solar PV system in northern U.S. you can power an electric car, such as the Nissan Leaf, for an average of 12 miles a day, approximately 4,000 miles a year, which may meet many local transportation needs.
-With an electric car like the Leaf, depending on driving conditions, you can travel 70 to 90 miles per charge, which could allow for commuting to work and doing all your local travel for free.
+With the kilowatts produced by each 1 kWh solar PV system in northern U.S. you can power an electric car, such as the Nissan Leaf, for an average of 12 miles a day, approximately 4,000 miles a year, which may meet many local transportation needs.
+With an electric car like the Leaf, depending on driving conditions, you can travel 70 to 80 miles per charge, which could allow for commuting to work and doing all your local travel for free.

 Utilizing a positive energy home to power your electric vehicle provides free transportation and frees you from gas price hikes and possible shortages.
-Most important, it helps to reduce your overall carbon emissions to Zero.
+Most important, it helps you to reduce your overall carbon emissions closer to Zero.

 - Design Build